 - 1. When you decide to have surgery, you will speak with one of our Surgery Schedulers.
 They will schedule your surgery date, time, preoperative testing and your time of arrival at the hospital.
 They will also schedule your first post-operative visit.
 This information will all be written out and mailed to you. - 2.
 See your family doctor or internist for a history and physical examination.
 If this is not done, your surgery will be cancelled. - 3.
-You should take any blood pressure and/or heart medication on the day of surgery at your usual time.
-You may take a small amount of water with this medication. - 4.
+The Ortho Colorado nurses will inform you of what of your regular medications to take or not take pre-operatively. - 4.
 Practice the exercises listed in this book so you will be familiar with them immediately after surgery - 5.
 Elevate the surgical leg as much as possible the first 2-3 weeks after surgery. - 6.
 If you smoke, you should attempt to stop smoking.
 Your family doctor or internist can help you with this.
 If you cannot stop smoking permanently, if you can abstain for 24 hours before surgery, this is of benefit.
 It is essential not to smoke for at least 48 hours after surgery.
 All hospitals are non-smoking facilities. - 7.
 Wear loose, casual clothing.
 Do not wear makeup or jewelry to surgery. - 8.
 Get a good night's rest. - 9.
 If you wear dentures, contact lenses or eyeglasses, you will be asked to remove them prior to your surgery. - 10.
 Notify your surgeon if there is a change in your medical condition (cold, infection, fever, etc.) prior to your surgery.
 It may be necessary to reschedule your surgery. - 11.
 Please bring your Insurance card and a photo ID with you to the hospital. - 12.
 Do not schedule dental work 2 weeks before surgery and please wait 6 weeks after surgery before scheduling any dental appointments. - 13.
-Notify your surgeon if you are having any minor medical procedures done within one month of your surgery.
+Notify your surgeon if you are having any minor medical procedures done within one month of your surgery. - 14.
 If you are on an anticoagulant medication currently, we would recommend bridge therapy prior to, and after surgery if needed.
 This will likely be coordinated by your PCP and/or cardiologist.
 Typical protocol includes instructions to discontinue Aspirin and Coumadin 5 days prior to surgery, then begin Lovenox 40 mg one SUBQ every am; except morning of surgery.
 If Lovenox is taken the day of surgery, surgery will be rescheduled.